harryhanYuhao/guide_for_self_studying_programming/src/introduction/what_is_a_computer.md

     Data are stored in memory (RAM) and storage device (SSD).
     Retrieving data from memory may take thousands of CPU cycles, but it only takes one cycle to execute it.
     Cache was invented to solve this problem.
-    (Here by time taken we mean Latency.
-Check memory hierarchy session for more.)

     This is how caches work: when CPU is to retrieve data, it predicts data required for the subsequent operations and stored them in the cache.
     CPU can retrieve data from cache super fast, usually under 10 or 100 cycles.